Jacob Blessing the Sons of Joseph (Rembrandt)

-Jacob Blessing the Sons of Joseph is a 1656 oil painting by Dutch artist Rembrandt van Rijn.
-It is said to have almost “a sculptural surface with a translucent glaze over paint”.
-This piece is housed in the Gemäldegalerie Alte Meister in Kassel, Germany.
+Jacob Blessing the Sons of Joseph is a 1656 oil painting by Dutch artist Rembrandt van Rijn, now in the Gemäldegalerie Alte Meister in Kassel, Germany.
+It is said to have almost "a sculptural surface with a translucent glaze over paint".

-History

-The painting was commissioned by the Amsterdam patrician Willem Schrijver.
-It shows him with his wife Wendela de Graeff and their children as biblical persons.
+The painting was commissioned by the Amsterdam patrician Willem Schrijver, and according to the Rembrandt scholar Gary Schwartz includes portraits of his family, as the biblical characters.
+Jacob is his father Petrus Scriverius, the Latinised form of Peter Schrijver (1576–1660), an important Dutch scholar who had gone blind by 1650.
+Joseph is the commissioner Willem Schrijver, and his young sons are two of his sons.
+The subject in art does not usually include the minor biblical figure of Joseph's wife Asenath, but adding her allowed a portrait of Willem's wife Wendela de Graeff.
+The portrait historié ("historicized portrait") was used by some Dutch Golden Age painters, notably Jan de Bray.
+The owning museum is sceptical of these identifications, regarding the figures as too generalized to be portraits.

+Later history

 After Willem Schrijver's death in 1661, Wendela's brother Andries de Graeff, burgomaster of Amsterdam, took over her estate, including the Rembrandt painting discussed here.
 The painting belonged to the De Graeff family until 1752.
 After the death of Gerrit de Graeff van Zuid-Polsbroek, the family heirs sold the work through Anthony Rutgers, a Hamburg art dealer, to Landgrave William VIII of Hesse-Kassel, who added it to his art collection at his Bellevue Palace in Kassel.

+In 2014–2015 the painting was in the major exhibition "Late Rembrandt" in the Rijksmuseum Amsterdam.

 Background

 Jacob Blessing the Sons of Joseph shows a scene from the Old Testament book of Genesis, Chapter 48.
 In this scene, Joseph brings his two sons (Manasseh and Ephraim) to his dying father Jacob so that they can receive the family blessing.
-According to tradition, the eldest son is blessed with the patriarch’s right hand.
-However, Jacob deliberately crossed his arms and put his right hand on Ephraim’s (the younger son’s) head and his left hand on Manasseh’s (the oldest son’s) head.
+According to tradition, the eldest son is blessed with the patriarch's right hand.
+However, Jacob deliberately crossed his arms and put his right hand on Ephraim's (the younger son's) head and his left hand on Manasseh's (the oldest son's) head.
 Joseph was displeased and thought that his father was making a mistake.
 When Joseph tried to correct his father, Jacob refused and told Joseph that he was purposefully blessing the younger son.